commercetools/commercetools-subscriptions/docs/IntegrationGuide.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Terminology

-- **user**: the one who is responsible for running `commercetools-subscriptions` and `frontend`.
-- **customer**: the one who buy goods from the user.
-- **checkout-order**: an order which customers create during the checkout.
-It may contain one or more subscriptions. `commercetools-subscriptions` will generate a **template-order** for every subscription.
-- **frontend**: application (usually an e-shop) of a user that is responsible for generating checkout orders.
-- **template-order**: an order which manages a single subscription and is used as a template to create a subscription-order.
-- **subscription-order**: a new order (actual delivery) triggered by the template order according to the defined schedule.

 ## Before you begin

+- Please check [terminologies](./Terminalogy.md) used on this document.
-Create all the required custom types and states located in [resources folder](./resources).
+- Create all the required custom types and states located in [resources folder](./resources).
 Check [project requirements](./docs/HowToRun.md#commercetools-project-requirements) for more details.

 ## Sequence diagram